gcaglar/ReactGulpBoilerPlate/README.md

-##Gulp React boilerplate with Watchify, Browersify, Sass and Livereload
+##Gulp React boilerplate with React-Bootstrap, Watchify, Browersify, Sass and Livereload

 Install live reload chrome extension if you don't want to manually reload.